bictorv/chaosnet-bridge/NCP.md

 The NCP sends a corresponding RFC packet to the destination host.

 #### Options:
-So far there is only one:
+So far there are two:
 - `timeout=`*%d* to specify a (positive, decimal) timeout value (in seconds) for the connection to open (i.e. a response to be received).
 The default is 30 seconds.
 In case of a time out, a `LOS Connection timed out` response is given to the user program.
+- `follow_forward`=*yes/no* to specify whether a FWD response packet should be transparently followed, i.e., result in the RFC being redirected to the target host.

 #### Examples:
 - `RFC time.chaosnet.net TIME`